yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-intro/index.md

 <div class="try-it">
   <h2>Explore: Borders</h2>
-  <p>For this activity, you'll be using the same CodePen that you started with text and colors.</p>
+  <p>For this activity, you'll be working in the same Glitch project that you started with text and colors.</p>
   <p>Add the declaration: <code class="try-it-code">border: 1px solid red;</code> to each rule in your CSS file.
 This value looks a little different from most of those we've seen; there are 3 pieces of information.</p>
   <ul>
     <li><strong>1px</strong> refers to the thickness of the line on the border</li>